Cwantic/Documentation/Structure/Elements/AdjacentNode.md

 Checkboxes let you select the desired nodes.

-The left panel shows the pipe ray at the selected node and for the 4 directions, the distance of the new nodes.
+The left panel shows the pipe radius at the selected node and for the 4 directions, the distance of the new nodes.

 The default value (0.07 in this example) corresponds to half the height of the current beam (IPE 140) :